Welcome to the VegBag Co-operative Website!

 We are constantly in need of volunteers so just come and talk to us VegBabes if you're interested, especially if you have had a driving licence for 3 years or more!
 You can help packing the bags or even go to the farm to collect the vegetables and everyone who helps out gets their bag for only £4.

 As for the cold exchange, well it’s quite a different experience.
 We often put recipes in the bags and you can even order your fresh bread at the same time from the student bakery.
-If you really don't know how to cook then come along to the Fairtrade cafe in the Chaplaincy on a Wednesday from 12 - 2 and get yummy veggie soup and a toastie for only £1.50.
 Remember that the co-operative is run by volunteers and we are happy if you are interested in volunteering or generally a nice, fun person!
 Please remember, however, that we are not paid and won't tolerate rude members.

-We also hold fun and interesting events such as film viewings, raw food workshops and parties in the VegGarden, who also organise quite a few events.
-Any ideas are welcome!
+We also hold fun and interesting events such as film viewings, raw food workshops and parties in the VegGarden!
+Any ideas are welcome.

-That’s about all; if you have any questions email us at email@example.com or come see us at the Butchart Centre!
+That’s about all; if you have any questions email us at firstname.lastname@example.org or come see us at the AUSA Students Union!